2022 Honda CRF250F Owner Review

 All good, no adjustment was required!

 I've been running my tires at 14 to 15 psi (15 psi is recommended in the owner's manual), so the chance of getting pinch flats is small.
 I generally don't need the increased traction offered by running lower pressures.
 There are a lot of rocks (all relative) on some stretches of the trails I ride, almost no sand, and sometimes a lot of mud and puddles.
 Most of these trails are more open two-track although there are some tighter, rougher and moderately challenging sections (intermediate).
 I don't ride much single track and nothing extreme.
-Running lower tire pressures may make the forks feels less harsh, though.

 Accessories